 Sara Speed, LMHC

 "Helping adults break free from pain and self-doubt

 to create the life they deserve"

 Do you find yourself just going through the motions of day-to-day life?
 Are you struggling to merely maintain your responsibilities while a complete breakdown feels like one argument, one unmet deadline, one more responsibility on your plate away?
 You are not alone, and you do not have to feel this way!

-The stress of current times coupled with pains from the past are causing unprecedented rates of depression, anxiety, addiction and trauma.
+The stress of current times coupled with pains from the past are causing unprecedented rates of depression, anxiety, substance use/abuse, and trauma.
 Perhaps you have even been to therapy and it was a bust or perhaps this is your first time reaching out.
 Regardless, I won’t give up on you and I don’t want you to give up on yourself.

 Yes, awareness and insight will perhaps tell you why you feel the way you do which is certainly helpful and important, but… then what?
 I am here to answer that question.

 I use scientifically based, solution-focused methods to get you back on track, to thriving instead of surviving.
 Don’t live another day with a smile on your face but pain in your heart.
 Let’s fix this together!